EpicGamesFixer/EpicGamesFixer/README.md

 	- Launch Epic Games Fixer
 		- Select same Game Disk, what you selected on the Server
 		- Press "Install Fix" wait installation
-		- After installation end, press "Finish & close" then Shutdown Client PC.
+		- After installation end, press "Finish & close"
+		- Shutdown Client PC
-4. Disable Super Mode and Save It
+4. Disable Super Mode and Save It.

 > ✅ **Congratulations Epic Games Fixer installed!**
 > Now you can installing games and updates in Epic Games Launcher on the Server